Icon for Print & Digital Media Publication Using Adobe InDesign Credential

 keyboard_arrow_down

-• 4.4 Transform digital graphics and media within a publication.
+• 5.2 Transform graphics within a publication.

 • a.
 Modify frames and frame content.

 • b.
-Rotate, flip, and transform individual frames or content.
+Transform individual frames or content.

 Resources & Tutorials